-Most of the hospital employees use chairs which are made with up to 37% recycled content.
-The manufacturer also evaluated many important aspects of its production including energy use, water use, wastewater quality and workplace ethics as well as the impact of the chair’s materials, shipping and disposal.
+Most of the hospital employees use chairs that are made with up to 37 percent recycled content.
+The manufacturer also evaluated many important aspects of the chairs’ production including energy use, water use, wastewater quality and workplace ethics, as well as the impact of the chairs’ materials, shipping and disposal.

 Indoor Environmental Quality